markallenarchviz/Vagrant-deployment-stack/README.md

 # Personalização

 Configurações da Máquina Virtual: Você pode personalizar as configurações das máquinas virtuais no arquivo Vagrantfile.
 Consulte a documentação do Vagrant para mais informações.

-Access the application at http://localhost:PORT (replace PORT with the configured port in the application).

-# Customization

-Virtual Machine Settings: You can customize the virtual machine settings in the Vagrantfile.
-Refer to the Vagrant documentation for more information.